 - Improved lymph circulation

-During the initial consultation, I will take a medical history to assess any possible contraindications to treatment.
+During the initial consultation, I will take your medical history.
+This is to assess any possible contraindications to the treatment.

 - Full body As above + abdomen, face and head 1¼ hours £48

-For more information generally on adjunct therapies please call or leave a message via out contact page.
+In conclusion, for more information on adjunct therapies, please call me.
+Alternatively please leave a message via our contact page.